dakeshi/book/manuscript/Preface.md

 Amongst other **reasons**, we develop that way because the frameworks and most of resources aim to follow that style, we're surrounded by Imperative Programming.
 Why should I change if most of resources, frameworks as well as tutorials on Internet are designed imperatively?

-**Functional Programming allows coding with fewer potentials for bugs because each component is completely isolated**
+**Functional Programming allows coding with fewer potentials for bugs because each component is completely isolated**.

-Later in this book I'll give more details about the advantages and disadvantages but when you start enjoying with Reactive you'll figure out how your components APIS get simplified and you'll feel like a baby playing with streams.
+Later in this book I'll give more details about the advantages and disadvantages but when you start enjoying with Reactive you'll figure out how your components APIs get simplified and you'll feel like a baby playing with streams.

 ## Why Swift?